 - Loss of consciousness

 Generally, after collapse of someone in any environment other than a medical facility, bystanders react with shock and it takes some time for action to begin.
 Unfortunately it is in the first moment of collapse and loss of breathing that are most critical in preventing damage to the victim due to cardiac arrest.
 In fact, if a measured shock is provided in the first minute of a lethal rhythm, it is estimated that there is 70% chance of survival!

-Your defibrillator needs to be protected, easy to access and easy to transport.
-The Premium Carry Case for Powerheart G5 allows you to get your unit to any incident, easily access your device and be confident that it will work to save a victim’s life.
+Your Powerheart G5 case can help to ensure that the defibrillator is protected, easy to access and easy to transport.
+The Premium quality Powerheart G5 case allows you to get your unit to any incident, easily access your device and be confident that it will work to save a victim’s life.